POSTED BY October 9, 2017 COMMENTS (37)ON

 Have you ever thought about this?

-Below is an experience of Mr. Ganesh who shard how he lost the job and had to face issues in his life.
+Below is an experience of Mr. Ganesh who shares how he lost the job and had to face issues in his life.

 How to prepare for bad times?

 We don’t wear a helmet while driving because we want the accident to happen.
-We wear it so to make sure we are protected if something goes bad accidently.
+We wear it so to make sure we are protected if something goes bad accidentally.

 In the same way, we should design our lives in such a way that even if we lose our jobs, the impact is limited and the emotional and financial loss is in control.

 I know losing a job is not a great thing.
 Most of the wake up when they actually lose the job and start thing on what to do.